dotsilva/termazing/README.md

 # termazing
-a ruby, dart, js/ts and lua config for neovim in termux take in mind this is experimental
+a ruby, dart, js, lua and bash config for neovim in termux take in mind this is experimental

 # install